 We are proud to share with you the dynamic and vibrant community that has come together in our department—a community dedicated to preparing and training students, producing cutting-edge research, and communicating our scholarship.
 Discoveries made by faculty and graduate students reach social scientists around the world, as well as policy makers and the public.
 As society struggles to meet contemporary challenges, sociology as a discipline has much to offer.
 Scholars affiliated with NYU Sociology do research on many features of social life, including the environment, criminal justice, gender, race, religion, inequality, and population research.
 We encourage you to explore the resources in our community and to embrace your sociological imagination.
 Join us.

-We offer three distinct programs: a Ph.D. program, preparing doctoral students for academic jobs in universities and colleges, or other research organizations; the MA-AQR (Applied Quantitative Research) program, preparing students for careers in industry, governments or NGOs that apply advanced quantitative research methods; and our undergraduate program that prepares students for democratic citizenship and many callings, including social services, consulting, health, law, criminal justice, and teaching.
+We offer two distinct programs: a Ph.D. program, preparing doctoral students for academic jobs in universities and colleges, or other research organizations; and our undergraduate program that prepares students for democratic citizenship and many callings, including social services, consulting, health, law, criminal justice, and teaching.

 Engage, explore and expand your sociological imagination with us.